igor-240340/ListSerializer/README.md

 # ListSerializer
-Binary serialization of a two-linked list.
+Test assignment on implementation a binary serialization of a two-linked list.